FeroHriadel/tripiabackend/README.md

     policyStatements: {imagesBucketAccessStatement: policyStatements.imagesBucketAccessStatement} //will attach the policy statement to lambda
   }).lambda;
 ```
 - `/lib/lambdas/initLambdas.ts` contains the `initLambdas()` function that calls all the other partial helper functions above it.
-It initializes all app lambdas..
+It initializes all app lambdas.
 - If you need to add a new lambda, `/lib/lambdas/initLambdas.ts` is the file to do it in.
 It does not attach the lambda to api, though!
 Read on for more on that...
 - `/lib/lambdas/attachLambdasToApi.ts` is called as the last thing in the stack.
 It attaches all the lambdas to the api.
 It contains the `attachLambdasToApi()` that calls all the other partial helper functions above it.
 - If you need to attach a lambda to api `/lib/lambdas/attachLambdasToApi.ts` is a file to do it in.
 If you want the lambda to be protected by app authorizer, add the `authorizer` prop: